 Posting and Mailing

 When personal or substituted service is not possible, you can post the notice in a conspicuous location at the rental property, such as on the tenant’s door.
-A copy of the notice should also be mailed to the tenant.
+Placing the 3 day notice to pay or quit California policy on the door and mailing a copy.

 Tips to Ensure Proper Service